gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 ### Manual offset commits

-By default the consumer auto-commits the offset every 5 seconds (`enable.auto.commit=True`).
-This means Kafka can mark a message as processed before your code has actually finished handling it — if the process crashes between the auto-commit and the end of your processing logic, that message is lost.
+By default the consumer automatically commits the current offset back to Kafka every 5 seconds.
+This behaviour is controlled by two settings: `enable.auto.commit=True` (on by default) and `auto.commit.interval.ms=5000`.
+The risk is that Kafka marks a message as processed before your code has finished handling it — if the process crashes between the auto-commit and the end of your processing logic, that message is lost.

 Disabling auto-commit and committing manually after successful processing gives you **at-least-once** delivery: in the worst case you reprocess a message, but you never silently skip one.